Public Information and Participation Program (PIPP)

 Development Construction Program

 This program is aimed at preventing illicit construction-related discharges of pollutants to the MS4, implements and maintains structural and non-structural best management practices and reduces construction site discharges of pollutants.
-Development sites are required to develop stormwater pollution plans to mitigate impacts that may arise during building process.
+Development sites are required to develop stormwater pollution plans to mitigate impacts that may arise during the building process.

 Click here for the Submittal Checklist for Grading Plan & Improvement Plans